ieru/kosa/README.md

 http://localhost:4568

-..Voila..

 ```

-### Running a Production Server
+### Running on a Production Server

-A good option for Linux servers is to use NGINX as web server and Passenger as
+A good option for Linux servers is to use NGINX + Passenger.
+You can deploy
-application server.
-You can deploy both servers by running the command below,
-on a Debian/ Ubuntu box
+both servers by running the command below (for a Debian/ Ubuntu users)

     # copy-and-paste all in one line

     curl -L https://raw.github.com/julianromerajuarez/ubuntu\
     -debian-nginx-passenger-installer/master/install.sh | bash

-you can get mor information on that script in this [link](https://github.com/julianromerajuarez/ubuntu-debian-nginx-passenger-installer)
+You can get more information about this script [here](https://github.com/julianromerajuarez/ubuntu-debian-nginx-passenger-installer)

 ### Javascript, templates & css changes